VinciGit00/VinciGit00/README.md

 Hi there, I'm Marco Vinciguerra - aka Vinci 👋

-I am a 22 year old boy and engineering student whose dream is to work in a big tech like Google.
+I am a 23 year old boy and engineering student whose dream is to work in a big tech like Google.
 Every day I work hard to make it happen 💪🏻

 🔭 I’m currently studing data science and data engineering

-🌱 I’m currently learning, Flutter Math and Machine Learning
+🌱 I’m currently learning, Flutter, Math and Machine Learning

-🥅 2022 Goals: Became a better developer and learning flutter
+🥅 2023 Goals: Became a better developer and learning machine learning

 ⚡ Fun fact: I love reading books and my favourite IDE is VIM.